 Students participate in Ellington’s as part of the coursework in HOSP 320, a required class for hospitality and tourism management majors.
 Students are divided into teams, and each student assumes a role commonly found in a food service operation, such as general manager or executive chef.

 As the semester starts, students learn about running a restaurant.
 The student teams also begin to develop and test the recipes they will serve.
-Several weeks into the semester, customers begin arriving for lunch service.
-Each student team prepares and serves their themed meal multiple times a semester.
+Several weeks into the semester, customers begin arriving for lunch.
+Each student team prepares their themed meal multiple times a semester.

 Students are assessed for their performance in the roles they assume.
 Team building is a major part of HOSP 320, as each group is evaluated as a whole.
 Peer assessment is another important part of the class.
 Students also value customer feedback.
 Make plans to join us for lunch and let us know what you think of your experience.